-Replace the O-rings (22 & 28) if the switching noise of the brake increases significantly (e.g. detected by airborne sound measurement) and every time the friction disc is replaced, however, no later than after 4 years.
-Tighten the locking screw (15) (see Fig. 7/1) to a tightening torque of $M_A = 0.5$ approx. 360,000 Nm before loosening the mounting screws (10) of the spring-applied singletravels Damping disc brake.
-Then loosen the mounting screws (10) and disassemble the brake (noise) coil system (core assembly).
-In this condition, it is easy to remove the O-ring or (28) between the armature (2) and the solenoid housing (1.1) and to replace it by a new one.
-To replace the O-ring (22) between the disc (23) and the every three years flange (6), pull off the disc (23) from the clamping sleeves (24).
+Hand release (14) Repeatedly actuate the hand release (14) while the system is shut down (brake not energized).
+Check that the armature (2) of the spring-applied double-disc brake can be moved in axial direction as far as necessary to enable machine operation (e.g. with the handwheel). approx. 480,000 travels or every four years Damping (noise) Replace the O-rings (22 and 28) if the switching noise of the brake increases significantly (e.g. detected by airborne sound measurement) and every time the friction disc is replaced, however, no later than after 4 years.
+Tighten the locking screw (15) (see Fig. 7/1) to a tightening torque of $M_A = 0.5$ Nm before loosening the mounting screws (10) of the spring-applied double-disc brake.
+Then loosen the mounting screws (10) and disassemble the brake coil system (core assembly).
+In this condition, it is easy to remove the O-ring (28) between the armature (2) and the solenoid housing (1.1) and to replace it by a new one.
+To replace the O-ring (22) between the disc (23) and the flange (6), pull off the disc (23) from the clamping sleeves (24).
 Then you can easily remove the O-ring (22) from the groove provided and replace it.
-Proceed to install the spring-applied single-disc brake as described in Section 3.
-Remember to remove the locking screw (15) when you restart the brake.
-Functional check with open brake: Connection between contact 1 and contact 2.
-Adjusting the microswitch (21) in case of a failure: While the brake is released (open), adjust the switching point of the microswitch (21) by turning the adjusting screw (7) clockwise (see Fig. 8/1).
-(The microswitch (21) closes.)
-Then continue to turn the adjusting screw (7) clockwise by 50° to 60°.
-Attention!
-When adjusting the microswitch (21), the specified adjustment angle must be approx. 240,000 maintained to ensure reliable microswitch (21) operation and machine starttravels up (e.g. lift machine) controlled by the evaluation logic.
-Microswitch (21)or Note!
-The microswitch (21) is factory-adjusted by means of the adjusting screw (7). every two years Any readjustment with the adjusting screw (7) is only required in case of failure (e.g. when the switching point has shifted).
+Proceed to install the spring-applied double-disc brake as described in Section 3.
+Remember to remove the locking screw (15) when you restart the brake. approx. 360,000 travels or every three years Microswitch (21) Functional check with open brake: Connection between contact 1 and contact 2.
+Adjusting the microswitch (21) in case of a failure: While the brake is released (open), adjust the switching point of the microswitch (21) by turning the adjusting screw (7) clockwise (see Fig. 8/1) (The microswitch (21) closes).
+Subsequently, continue to turn the adjusting screw (7) clockwise by 50° to 60°.
+Matention!
+When adjusting the microswitch (21), the specified adjustment angle must be maintained to ensure reliable microswitch (21) operation and machine start-up (e.g. lift machine) controlled by the evaluation logic.
+Important: The microswitch (21) is factory-adjusted by means of the adjusting screw (7).
+Any readjustment with the adjusting screw (7) is only required in case of failure (e.g. when the switching point has shifted).
 The adjusting screw (7) is equipped with a self-locking plastic element which enables repeated microswitch (21) adjustments.
 Additional locking of the adjusting screw (7) is not necessary.
 Note!
-We recommend that you have the microswitch (21) adjusted by the manufacturer or by an authorized specialist repair shop (see Section 12).
-Please also follow the instructions given in Section 2.3.2 when adjusting the microswitch (21).
+We recommend that you have the microswitch (21) adjusted by the manufacturer or by an authorized repair shop (see Section 11).
+Please also follow the instructions given in Section 2.3.2 when adjusting the microswitch (21). approx. 240,000 travels or every two years

 Since the microswitch (20) does not change its switching state when the brake is in fully mounted condition, continuous evaluation of the switching state is not possible.
 This is why the microswitch (20) function needs to be checked by loosening the mounting screws (10) with dropped-out armature (2).
-As soon as the maximum air gap s{max} (see "Technical specifications") is exceeded, the microswitch (20) switching state must change.
+If the max. air gap s{max} (see Technical Specifications) is exceeded, the microswitch (20) switching state must change.